 The shared capacities under every skill and subject.
 Each has a mastery arc that runs years past where everyone quits — and the height you build it to sets the ceiling on everything above.
-Body, the rhythm hinge, and mind.
+Six domains — body, mind, language, social, emotional, and creative — and the one dial under them all.

 This is what mastering a foundation looks like over time.
 Balance isn't a milestone you tick at 2 — it's a base a child keeps building for years.
 Same helmet, same skatepark, a different rung each time.

-Every block below has an arc like this — emerging → elite — that runs years past where most kids stop.
+Every block below climbs an arc like this — emerging → elite — years past where most kids stop; each card names what elite looks like.
 The height you build to quietly sets the ceiling on everything above.
 You don't age out; you climb.

 A foundation is a capacity you can build directly, that's shared across skills, with its own mastery arc.
 The magnetic words a coach sells — faster · stronger · more explosive · agile · higher vertical — fail that test: they're outcomes you measure, composites you can't rep. You never train "speed"; you train the blocks under it and speed is the readout.
 So we build the blocks, and treat every outcome as an honest promise that points down to them.
 (This is why "Power" is no longer a block here — it decomposed into Strength + Reactive Strength.
 Full rule: ARCHITECTURE.md.)